GIVING SOMETHING BACK

 Bookmarks for Chronic Facial Pain

 Likewise, feel free to email me concerning on-line information resources.
-I have corresponded with over 2000 face pain patients during the past 14 years.
+I have corresponded with almost 3000 face pain patients during the past 17 years.
 Although I am not a doctor, I may be able to help you find a professional who is appropriately trained and experienced in addressing your pain management needs.

 As a continuing contribution to chronic face pain patients, I sometimes support patient support groups with presentations on Trigeminal Neuralgia and related disorders.
-In January 2003, I gave the following overview of recent research in facial pain, for the Bethesda Maryland / Washington DC TN support group.
+In January 2003, I gave the following overview of then-recent research in facial pain, for the Bethesda Maryland / Washington DC TN support group.
 Feel free to download and print it out.
-However any further use of this material should credit the author and venue...
+However any further use of this material should credit the author and this webpage as source...

 Presentation: Recent Research in Trigeminal Neuralgia

-Related to this presentation, the following collection of Pub Med abstracts will introduce you to recent research on TN and facial neuropathy.
-I hope to update these lists periodically, between the demands of normal working life and other community service.
+Related to this presentation, the following collection of Pub Med abstracts will introduce you to research on TN and facial neuropathy.
+This material is somewhat dated due to demands of my involvement with patient support groups.

 Review of Recent Medical Literature on Trigeminal Neuralgia